cnabio/cnab-spec/104-claims.md

 While implementors are not REQUIRED to implement claims, this is that standard format for claims-supporting systems.

 The CNAB claim is defined as a JSON document.
+The specification currently does not require that claims be formatted as Canonical JSON.

 ```json
 {